 Setup a page that talks specifically about your brand with relevance to your Twitter profile.
 It should say why people should follow you, what you tweet about, etc. And remember to keep it short & punchy — people used to digesting info in 140 characters or less won’t take too kindly to 1500 words of boring self-promotion.

-Day 5: Find out the best time to tweet to your followers with Social Bro.
+Day 5: Find out the best time to tweet to your followers with Audiense.

 Just like with blogging, your timing is in important factor in the exposure and reach of your content.
-You need to make sure you’re getting the biggest bank for your content — for that, use Social Bro.
+You need to make sure you’re getting the biggest bank for your content — for that, use Audiense.

-Day 6: Setup Buffer and Swayy and start scheduling tweets.
+Day 6: Setup Buffer and start scheduling tweets.

 Buffer & Swayy are my two favourite auto-tweeting tools.
-Buffer is pretty much a standard tweet scheduling service (as already mentioned, it comes integrated with Social Bro’s best time to tweet feature).
+Buffer is pretty much a standard tweet scheduling service (as already mentioned, it comes integrated with Audiense’s best time to tweet feature).

 Swayy is a Tweet curation platform: based on your followers and who you follow, Swayy researches your industry to find trending content on the web that you can then schedule and share to your followers (like Buffer, it isn’t limited to just Twitter either).